AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-12-10-interactive-guide-to-javascript-events/index.md

 {{ js }}

-{% codeDemo 'A search form with the default event prevented' %}
+{% codeDemo 'Preventing the submit event on a form' %}
 {{ html }}
 {{ js }}
 {% endcodeDemo %}